schappim/mBot-Gitbook/section-5-chapter-29-stopping-at-the-end-of-the-line-with-the-proximity-sensor.md

 ---

-## Chapter 28: Stopping at the end of the line
+## Chapter 28: Turning around at the end of the line

 ---